compose-spec/compose-spec/spec.md

     HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Virtualization\Containers\CredentialSpecs

-The following example load the credential spec from a value named `my-credential-spec` in the registry:
+The following example loads the credential spec from a value named `my-credential-spec` in the registry:

 ```yml